 Changes in NDB table extra metadata.
 The extra metadata property of an

 NDBtable is used for storing serialized metadata from the MySQL data dictionary, rather than storing the binary representation of the table as in previous versions.
 (This was a

 .frmfile, no longer used by the MySQL Server—see MySQL Data Dictionary.)
 As part of the work to support this change, the available size of the table's extra metadata has been increased.
 This means that

-NDBtables created in NDB Cluster 8.0.14 and later are not compatible with previous NDB Cluster releases.
-Tables created in previous releases can be used with NDB 8.0.14 and later, but cannot be opened afterwards by an earlier version.
+NDBtables created in NDB Cluster 8.0 are not compatible with previous NDB Cluster releases.
+Tables created in previous releases can be used with NDB 8.0, but cannot be opened afterwards by an earlier version.

 On-the-fly upgrades of tables using .frm files.
 A table created in NDB 7.6 and earlier contains metadata in the form of a compressed